 #2: Bichon Frise

-The small curly-coated Bichon Frise is a calm lapdog with a lower activity level, which combined with high trainability and a friendly attitude, makes him an ideal pet for many.
-However, a puppy’s coat quality differs markedly from that of an adult’s, and you may be allergic to only one type.
-The Bichon’s coat does need frequent brushing, so an allergic person might want to hand off this chore to another family member.
+The curly-coated Bichon Frise is a calm, small hypoallergenic dog with a lower activity level.
+This highly trainable pup has a friendly attitude, making them an ideal pet for many.
+However, a puppy's coat quality differs markedly from that of an adult's, and you may be allergic to only one type.
+The Bichon's coat does need frequent brushing, so a person with allergies might want to hand off this chore to another family member.

 #3: Italian Greyhound

 The peaceful, elegant, and long-lived Italian Greyhound requires minimal grooming, which is definitely a benefit.
-He’s quiet in the house and good with other dogs and cats, but most tend to bond with just one person.
+They’re quiet in the house and good with other dogs and cats, but most tend to bond with just one person.
 They have almost no doggy odor, bolstering their case as one of the best hypoallergenic dogs!

 #4: Portuguese Water Dog

-The water-loving PWD has practically the ideal coat for an allergy sufferer: It is low shedding and single.
+The water-loving Portuguese Water Dog has practically the ideal coat for an allergy sufferer: It is low shedding and single.
 This is an active, athletic dog who nonetheless is comfortable in an apartment if given sufficient exercise.
-He may exhibit a definite preference for one family member over another.
+They may exhibit a definite preference for one family member over another.
 The breed needs frequent brushing and professional grooming.

-The Chihuahua has two things going for him: a single coat and a tiny frame.
-Intelligent, alert, and long lived, Chihuahuas come in a wild variety of colors, markings, and coat types.
+The Chihuahua has two things going for them: a single coat and a tiny frame.
+Intelligent, alert, and long lived, this small hypoallergenic dog comes in a wide variety of colors, markings, and coat types.
 They can get plenty of exercise running around your house, and they get along well with other Chihuahuas.
-But they won’t cozy up to strangers.
+But they won't cozy up to strangers.

 Diane Morgan is a pet care expert in Williamsport, Maryland, who has authored numerous books on dog care and nutrition, and has also written many dog breed and horse books.